Bank of England signals rates to stay high as borrowing costs hit 15-year high | Business

 Wage rises had been a bigger driver of high inflation than companies' profit margins, the BoE said.
 British inflation hit a 41-year high of 11.1% last year and has fallen more slowly than elsewhere, standing at 7.9% in June, the highest of any major economy.

-Sterling briefly dipped after the data and financial markets moved to price in a roughly two-thirds chance of another quarter-point interest rate rise to 5.5% in September.
-"One weak data point will not be enough for the Bank to be satisfied that inflation is now on a sustainable trajectory.
-We expect at least one more 25 bps rate hike in September," said Thomas Pugh, an economist with accountancy firm RSM UK.

 THREE-WAY SPLIT Policymakers voted 6-3 for the increase, but were split three ways on the decision for the first time this year.
-Two MPC members - Catherine Mann and Jonathan Haskel - voted for a half-point increase this month, while Swati Dhingra again voted for no change, warning of the risk of smothering the economy.
+Two MPC members - Catherine Mann and Jonathan Haskel - voted for a bigger, half-point increase, while Swati Dhingra again voted for no change, warning of the risk of smothering the economy.

 Markets had seen a roughly one-in-three chance of a bigger increase to 5.5%, which would have repeated June's big rise.
 The BoE forecast inflation would fall to 4.9% by the end of this year - a faster decline than it had predicted in May.